Danie-O/python-mini-projects/README.md

 # python-mini-projects

-A collection of mini-projects & scripts to explore the application of Python to make everyday life easier.
+A collection of mini-projects & scripts to explore the application of Python in various ways.